1965 Alabama Crimson Tide football team: Georgia

 To open the 1965 season, the No. 5 Crimson Tide were upset by the Georgia Bulldogs 18–17 at Athens.
 After a scoreless first quarter, Georgia took a 10–0 lead on a 37-yard Bob Etter field goal and when George Patton intercepted a Steve Sloan pass and returned it 55-yards for a touchdown in the second quarter.
 Alabama then made the halftime score 10–3 with a 26-yard David Ray field goal.
 The Crimson Tide then tied the game in the third on an eight-yard Steve Bowman run and took their only lead of the game in the fourth on a two-yard Sloan touchdown run.
 The Bulldogs then scored their second touchdown late in the fourth quarter when Pat Hodgson lateraled a Kirby Moore pass to Bob Taylor who took it 73-yards for a touchdown.
 Georgia then successfully made a two-point conversion that gave them an 18–17 victory.
-The loss brought Alabama's all-time record against Georgia to 28–19–4.